 On June 19, 2015, the Government of Canada announced that the total cost of the project would be $4.239 billion.

 From this amount, the project agreement between the Government of Canada and the Signature on the St. Lawrence Group, valued at $3.977 billion, covers the construction period, which will end in fall 2019, as well as a 30-year operation period.

-The project agreement includes the design, construction, financing, operation, maintenance and rehabilitation of the corridor, which includes the new Champlain Bridge, the new île-des-Sœurs Bridge and the reconstruction and widening of the federal portion of Highway 15.
+The project agreement includes the design, construction, financing, operation, maintenance and rehabilitation of the corridor, which includes the Samuel De Champlain Bridge, the new île-des-Sœurs Bridge and the reconstruction and widening of the federal portion of Highway 15.

 Visit the Project Agreement Section for more information on the cost breakdown.

 Will the removal of tolls increase the total cost of the project?

 No. The cost of the project will not increase as a result of the government's decision not to charge a toll.